Discover how to start - and succeed -

 - What’s working in Auckland?
 Where does your money get the best bang for its buck?

 - Leaving the Auckland market; picking the best of the small centres to invest in

 - Tax and legal structures – what do you need to think about here?

 - Case studies of property deals being done right now, and how you can do them too

 - Property question and answer session

 Don’t wait for another opportunity to pass you by.
-Click to register your preferred date.
+Click to register for your preferred option above (Zoom or On Demand).
 Or simply pick up the phone and call us on (09) 522 7955 to book your spot.